Biden proposes DACA workaround: a rule to shield 'Dreamers'

 It seems possible, if not likely, that the Supreme Court will once again be called upon to weigh in, unless Congress acts first.

 Biden Homeland Security Secretary Alejandro Mayorkas called again on Monday for Congress to act swiftly to provide “the legal status they need and deserve.”
-He said legislation should be enacted through spending negotiations, a tactic that suffered a potentially critical blow this month when the Senate parliamentarian prohibited it.
+He said legislation should be enacted through spending negotiations, a tactic that the Senate parliamentarian prohibited.

 “The Biden-Harris Administration continues to take action to protect Dreamers and recognize their contributions to this country,” said Mayorkas, using a commonly used term for immigrants who came to the U.S. with their parents as young children.
 “This notice of proposed rulemaking is an important step to achieve that goal.”